WPLG: Post-Newsweek ownership

-In March 1969, L. B. Wilson, Inc., announced the $20 million sale of WLBW-TV and WCKY radio—which it had owned for 40 years—by the Washington Post Company for $20 million.
+In March 1969, L. B. Wilson, Inc., announced the $20 million sale of WLBW-TV and WCKY radio (which it had owned for 40 years) to the Washington Post Company's Post-Newsweek Stations division for $20 million.
 It was the first broadcasting purchase for the Post since acquiring WJXT in Jacksonville in 1953.
 The FCC approved in September 1969, and one of the Wilson ownership's last acts was to deliver $250,000 in bonus checks to WLBW and WCKY employees with a year or more of tenure.
-News of Post-Newsweek's first changes came at the very end of the year.
-On March 16, 1970, the station's call letters were changed to the current WPLG—the calls were chosen in honor of Philip L. Graham, husband of Washington Post publisher Katharine Graham, who committed suicide in 1963.
-Similarly to L. B. Wilson, Graham also had local ties to the area: the oldest son of Ernest R. Graham, he had been a longtime resident of Miami and was the brother to eventual Florida senator Bob Graham.
+News of Post-Newsweek's first changes came at the end of the year.
+On March 16, 1970, the station's call letters were changed to the current WPLG, the calls were chosen in honor of Philip L. Graham, husband of Washington Post publisher Katharine Graham, who died by suicide in 1963.
+Similarly to L. B. Wilson, Graham also had local connections to the area: the oldest son of Ernest R. Graham, he had been a longtime resident of Miami and was the brother to former Florida senator Bob Graham.

 WPLG adopted its current "10" logo, which features four stripes of differing colors within the "0" that represent a sunset, in 1982.

-On January 1, 1989, the Miami–Fort Lauderdale market underwent a three-way network affiliation swap that saw longtime CBS affiliate WTVJ (channel 4) becoming an NBC owned-and-operated station; longtime independent station and charter Fox affiliate, WCIX (channel 6) becoming a CBS owned-and-operated station; and longtime NBC affiliate WSVN (channel 7) taking the Fox affiliation from WCIX.
+On January 1, 1989, the Miami–Fort Lauderdale market underwent a three-way network affiliation swap that saw CBS affiliate WTVJ (channel 4) becoming an NBC owned-and-operated station; independent station and charter Fox affiliate, WCIX (channel 6) becoming a CBS owned-and-operated station; and NBC affiliate WSVN (channel 7) becoming a Fox affiliate (although they initially promoted themselves as an independent).
 WTVJ and WCIX later swapped channel positions on September 10, 1995, as compensation for an affiliation deal involving Group W, with WCIX moving to channel 4 as WFOR-TV and WTVJ moving to channel 6.
 Neither transaction affected WPLG, which retained its ABC affiliation as well as its channel 10 allocation.
-As a result, it is the only television station in the Miami–Fort Lauderdale market that has retained the same network affiliation throughout its history.
+As a result, it was the only television station in the Miami–Fort Lauderdale market that retained the same network affiliation throughout its history until August 2025.
 Possibly because of this consistency, WPLG remains one of the highest-rated stations in South Florida.
 In 2004, WPLG began branding itself as "Local 10" under the branding standardization adopted by Post-Newsweek for its stations.